bonusking007/aba-public-main/README.md

 		else
 			if noClipEnabled then
 				noClipEnabled = false
-				-- คืน collision ปกติ
 				local char = getChar()
 				if char then
 					for _, part in ipairs(char:GetDescendants()) do
-						if part:IsA("BasePart") then
-							part.CanCollide = true
+						if part:IsA("BasePart") then part.CanCollide = true end
-						end
 					end
 				end
 			end